PC, PS4, Xbox One PS5, Xbox Series X|S, Nintendo Switch

 Nickelodeon All-Star Brawl is a new fighting game to join in the mix.
 Even before the game’s release, it’s been dubbed a “Super Smash Bros. clone” by fans and critics alike; and that description, although hackneyed, is also quite apt.

 Nickelodeon All-Star Brawl most certainly gathered inspiration from the aforementioned series enough for it to feel and play like Super Smash Bros. in presentation and gameplay, but it is in nowhere near the state and quality Super Smash Bros. is in now.

 First and foremost, the game itself is insanely entertaining.
 The combat is very fluid and the controls are simple without being boring.
 Like Smash Bros., the objective is to knock opponents out of the arena.
 You have light attacks, strong attacks, and special attacks in your arsenal that you can chain together to form a combo.
 You can also block while on the ground, which will hinder any form of damage but will push you back ever so slightly.
 The game also has a “strafe” feature that will allow you to face one specific direction while moving around.
 Additionally, there’s a hilarious “taunt” button that does nothing more than to either frustrate an opponent or make you and your friends giggle in between combat.

-The gameplay is very engaging and it can keep you hooked for hours on end whether you’re playing with one to three friends locally or playing against bots in your free time, although it is much preferred that you do the latter.
+The gameplay is very engaging and it can keep you hooked for hours on end whether you’re playing with one to three friends locally or playing against bots in your free time, although it is much preferred that you do the former.
 Playing this game with your friends is a few hours well-spent.